ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 ## Plugin Formats

+- VST(VST2): not included
+    - It is no longer possible to get permission from Steinberg.
+If you do need such format, you have to build it by yourself.
 - VST3: included in macOS, Windows and Linux installers
 - AU: included in macOS installers
 - LV2: included in Windows and Linux installers